Top 5 Meditation Benefits

 One research finds that meditation might make parts of your brain thicker, including areas associated with attention and introspection.
 (1)

-Another study found that meditating for 40 minutes a day for two months was enough to increase brain volume in areas related to stress, learning, empathy, memory, perspective, and compassion.
+Another study found that meditating for 40 minutes a day for two months increased brain volume in areas related to stress, learning, empathy, memory, perspective, and compassion.
 (2)

 So, it will make you better at cognitive skills.